-That is to say, agent $i$'s continuation payoff is the sum of the current payoff flow $b(x)-c(\alpha^i(x),x)$, and the net expected future benefit.
-This is given by the rate $\lambda\sum_{j=1}^n\alpha^j(x)$ at which innovations occur, times their expected social value; that is, the difference between the continuation payoff $v^i_\alpha(x+z)$ after an innovation of size $z > 0$, and the current payoff $v^i_\alpha(x)$, weighted by the distribution $F$ of $z$.

-\emph{Welfare} is the average of ex-ante payoffs across agents.
-Since agents are identical, the cost of effort $c(a,x)$ is convex in $a \in [0,1]$, and the rate of arrival of innovations $\lambda a$ is linear in effort, it is efficient for all agents to exert the same amount of effort.
-Then, from \eqref{eq:payoff_i}, the Bellman equation for the maximal welfare achievable in the game is
+Let $v_*(x)$ denote the highest average of agents' ex-ante payoffs achievable in the game with initial stock $x$.
+Note that it is efficient for agents to exert symmetric effort, since the cost of effort $c(a,x)$ and the rate of arrival of innovations $\lambda a$ are convex and linear in $a$, respectively.
+Then, in light of \eqref{eq:payoff_markov},

-Standard dynamic-programming arguments imply that, if \eqref{eq:benchmark} admits a (well-behaved) solution $v_*$ then, for any initial stock $x_0 \ge 0$, $v_*(x_0)$ is the maximal achievable welfare, across all (Markov and non-Markov) strategy profiles. \footnote{See e.g.\ Theorem 3.1.2 of \citet{piunovskiy2020}.
-It is sufficient that \eqref{eq:benchmark} admits a solution $v : \mathbb R_+ \rightarrow \mathbb R$ that is Borel measurable and such that $b(x) \le v(x) \le b(x) + n\lambda[b(\mu)-b(0)]$ for all $x \ge 0$.} Moreover, any Markov strategy $\alpha$ solving, for all $x \ge 0$,